Added 9/27/2021: I haven’t been following Wing closely, but I now recommend avoiding the carrier all together (related).

 I expect that Wing subscribers have access to all or nearly all of AT&T’s own, native coverage.
 However, some of AT&T’s direct subscribers can access other networks via roaming agreements that AT&T has in place.
 I expect Wing subscribers cannot roam onto most of these networks.

-Wing does not throttle its service to specific maximum speeds.
+Wing does not throttle its service to specific, maximum speeds.
 At most times, Wing will provide speeds that are comparable to those experienced by AT&T’s own subscribers.
 What that means in practice will depend on where a subscriber is located.
-In most areas where AT&T delivers a strong signal, speeds will be solid.
-Below, I share a few results from speed tests I ran in Boulder, CO:
+In most areas where AT&T delivers a strong signal, speeds will be solid.2 Here are a few results from speed tests I ran in Boulder, CO: